OSGeo/gdal/gdal/doc/source/drivers/raster/gpkg.rst

 Float32        Any                                                 65535
 ============== =================================================== =====================================================

-On reading, for PNG tiles, the behaviour is the following one:
+On reading, for PNG tiles, the behavior is the following one:

 ============== ===================================================== =========================
 GDAL data type null_value in GPKG gpkg_2d_gridded_coverage_ancillary Exposed GDAL nodata value